Brooks Catsup Bottle water tower

 The Brooks Catsup Bottle water tower, trademarked "The World's Largest Catsup Bottle", is a water tower on the south side of Collinsville, Illinois.
 It is claimed to be the largest catsup bottle in the world at 70 feet tall on a 100 foot stand with a volume of 100,000 gallons, which could theoretically hold 640,000 bottles of catsup.
 As a prime example of mid-20th-century novelty architecture, it is listed on the National Register of Historic Places.
 The tower is most notable in its capacity as a regional landmark and as a roadside attraction.

-"The World's Largest Catsup Bottle" has an official page available to look at.
+"The World's Largest Catsup Bottle" has an official page available to access.

 Construction

 The water tower was constructed in 1949 by the W.E.
 Caldwell Company of Louisville, Kentucky.
 The tower was built to supply water to the nearby Brooks catsup plant owned by the G.S.
 Suppiger Company.
 The president of the company, Gerhart S. Suppiger, is credited with the suggestion that the water tower be designed to resemble one of the company's catsup bottles.